Havret/dotnet-activemq-artemis-client/README.md

 ### Disconnecting from ActiveMQ Artemis

-Closing connection, same as opening, is fully asynchronous operation.
+Closing connection, the same as opening, is a fully asynchronous operation.

 To disconnect, simply call `DisposeAsync` on connection object: